mynew4/cmangos-docs-wiki/Playerbot/Bot-Interaction.md

 ### Merchants

-If you talk to a vendor, your bots will sell trash items, and tell you anything else they can sell.
+If you talk to a vendor, your bots will sell trash items, and tell you anything else they can sell.<br>
 They will also buy what you tell them to buy.

 ### Quest Givers